DuendeInexistente/Cirque/CreeksNotesReal.md

 <div align="right">-Cir Quesque, <i>Treila reila; alicornia</i></div>

+<div align="center">______________☙°❧______________</div>

+(*Heard from a singing zebra while I waited from my meal.
+Attempted to translate, but couldn't do it as lyrics:*)

+And so it flowed between the triangle: Praise be nelumbo that our life be birthed, praise be the sun flower that our life be sparkled, praise be  the moon smegma that our life be soothed.
+So it flowed between the three and so flowed with a rhythm that was the first music in our world, and music it was that  we rose from the water for, so big headed stallions and well flanked [*sic*] mares, and we may both dance with big smiles and rosy cheeks and that our swinging and dancing and loving may please nelumbo and make the sun flower look away in shame, or the moon smegma closer with curiosity.

 [^word]:
 Note to self: find out for sure what does <u>'quatro que conjugou três'</u> actually mean; not griffonic dialicts from that time period like the rest of his notes.
 Is it *Vy'arenda*?
 It translates from that.
 But I need a larger sample size to tell from sure, or to see it used in other contexts.
 Why does that griffon like obfuscating things so much?